aws-observability/application-signals-demo/README.md

 ## Deploy via Shell Scripts

+Note that if you want to run the scripts in a shell inside an [AWS Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/welcome.html) environment, you need to ensure the environment has sufficient disk space, as building images can consume a lot of space.
+To increase the disk size to 50 GB, follow the instructions here: [Resize Cloud9 Environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html#move-environment-resize).
+Additionally, you need to disable AWS managed temporary credentials to avoid credential renewal interfering with script execution.
+Instructions can be found here: [Disable AWS managed temporary credentials](https://catalog.workshops.aws/observability/en-US/workshopstudio/setup-cloud9#disable-aws-managed-temporary-credentials).

 ### Build the sample application images and push to ECR

 1. Build container images for each micro-service application